wb1110/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers to the questions below.

 1. In your own words, define closure (1-2 sentences).

+Closure is when a function reaches outside of it's scope to obtain a variable.
+However, variables within a function cannot be accessed from outside in.

 2. Study the following code, then answer the questions below.

 ```js